Search...

 • If you already have the beneficiary information, you can specify the parameters in the beneficiary object in your request.

-• If you want to collect beneficiary information from your users similarly as you do for payouts, you can use the Embedded Beneficiary component to generate a beneficiary payload and aggregate it into your payout payload.
+• If you want to collect beneficiary information from your users similarly as you do for transfers, you can use the Embedded Beneficiary component to generate a beneficiary payload and aggregate it into your transfer payload.

-See Create a payout to learn more about this endpoint.
+See Create a transfer to learn more about this endpoint.

 Please note that this API call should only happen on the server side, a trusted environment.